NightThunder/assistant4discord/README.md

     - w2v, you can download my model from [here](https://github.com/NightThunder/RAT/releases) and extract it to a4d/data/models

-8. run run_assistant.py, invite your bot to a server and that's it!
+8. run run_assistant.py and invite your bot to a server

-video tutorial for steps 1, 4 and 8: [How to Create a Discord Bot With Python](https://youtu.be/xdg39s4HSJQ)
+video tutorial for steps 1, 4 and 8 [How to Create a Discord Bot With Python](https://youtu.be/xdg39s4HSJQ)

 ### Cloud (recommended)